carbon-language/carbon-lang/clang-tools-extra/docs/clangd/Installation.rst

   Then you can pass generated index file to clangd using `-index-file=/path/to/index_file`.  *Note that clangd-indexer isn't included alongside clangd in the Debian clang-tools package.
-You will likely have to build clangd from source to use this option.*
+You will likely have to build it from source to use this option.*